Data science has become a cornerstone of the modern world.

 This tech-driven approach is boosting the efficiency and sustainability of the transportation industry.

 The future of data science

-Finally, we ponder on the future of data science.
-Like any burgeoning field, data science shows substantial promise for growth and new trends are emerging that will shape its application in the future.
+Finally, we ponder the future of data science.
+Like any burgeoning field, data science shows substantial promise for growth, and new trends are emerging that will shape its application in the future.